Game Rules, Seeding, and Refund/Eligibility Policies

 Tie Breaker Procedure:

-- Total goals against teams tied with; only games involving teams tied with.
+3. Total goals against teams tied with; only games where tied teams played each other.

-*Seeding in a 5 and 7 team pool in which the teams do not play everyone, pool seeding will be determined by:
+*Seeding in a 5 or 7 team pool in which the teams do not play everyone, pool seeding will be determined by:

 1. Winning percentage